eGolt/eGolt/README.md

 ### Hi there 👋

+### 📔 I'm a self taught Frontend Developer

+### About
+- 🔨 I use daily ReactJS and Python
+- 🌱 I'm currently learning TypeScript, Solidity, Python and a little bit Rust
+- 🔩 Working on Blog for open source startup
+- 🐧 Linux user
 <!--
 **eKizim/eKizim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.